What Makes a Strong Brand?

 An appropriate brand name is another essential element of strong brands.

-A well-crafted name is aligned with the overall brand identity and resonates with the target audience.
-It comes to mind at critical moments in the customer journey.
+The brand name has to come to mind at critical moments in the customer journey.
 Therefore it should be easy to spell, pronounce, and remember.

 A strong brand name is also versatile enough to confine future growth.
 Consider Allbirds or Puma—their names are versatile and not limiting.
 On the other hand, a name like Happy Socks is quite restrictive.